The Black Shark 2 Pro gaming phone lands at CES ready to battle the Asus ROG Phone 2

 •See All

-Discuss: Forget the Asus ROG Phone 2 -- this gaming phone has ridiculous specs
+Discuss: The Asus ROG Phone 2 isn't the only gaming phone with ridiculous specs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.